-Amara is a problem-solver, advocate, lawyer, PhD, ironman competitor, marathoner, daughter of activists, and defender of the public with a passion for public policy.
+Amara is a problem-solver, advocate, PhD, triathlon competitor, marathoner, daughter of activists, and defender of the public with a passion for public policy.

 Amara is not someone who only talks about what she will do as mayor – she demonstrates her commitment to Chicago by showing what she has already done.
 Amara has a uniquely broad and deep background of local, national and international experience necessary for managing a city as complex as Chicago.